luacm/git-intermediate/README.md

 * ```git checkout <branch name>```: Switches to the specified branch.
 * ```git checkout -b <branch name>```: Creates a branch with the given name, then switches to it.
 * ```git merge <branch name>```: Merges the specified branch into your current branch.

+## Additional resources

+* [LearnGitBranching](http://pcottle.github.io/learnGitBranching/): A fantastic game where you learn git commands, especially branching, as you play.